maridasi47500/takeaway-chatbot-means-of-transportation-experience/README.md

   - when was your last fun experience outdoors or indoors, and if you have photos

   ### takeaway
-- base de données : tables :
 - le chat bot veut Sum It Up, All Is Considered, take Everything into Account
+- il a une base de données : tables :

 - working days and Day’s Work
 - courses et une ligne darrivée
 - travel